otherhalb/FinalProject-GroupCorpuscrew/Code/Data/README.md

 ## Notes [[[[should be edited]]]]
 - Removed missing values and outliers.
-- Standardized numeric features using z-score normalization.
+- Standardized numeric features using blah blah blah....